İslâm III Giray: Reign

-In 1644 the Ottoman Sultan dismissed Islyam's brother Mehmed IV and placed Islyam on the throne.
-Islyam appointed his younger brother Kyrym as kalga.
+In 1644 the Ottoman Sultan dismissed İslâm's brother Mehmed IV and placed İslâm on the throne. İslâm appointed his younger brother Kyrym as kalga.
 As nureddin he continued Gazi, the son of his brother Mubarak.
-In 1651 Kyrym was killed at the Battle of Berestechko and was replaced by Gazi, the new nureddin being Islyam's younger brother Adil.
-Kyrym, Mubarak and Adil were all fathers of khans.
-Islyam is remembered as a builder and successful administrator.
+In 1651 Kyrym was killed at the Battle of Berestechko and was replaced by Gazi, the new nureddin being İslâm's younger brother Adil.
+Kyrym, Mubarak and Adil were all fathers of khans. İslâm is remembered as a builder and successful administrator.
 He tended to appoint non-nobles without antagonizing the clan leaders.
 For the Ukrainian rebellion see below.
 In 1654 he died of natural causes.

 Khmelnytsky Uprising

 The Khmelnytsky Uprising of the Zaporozhian Cossacks against Poland started in January 1648 when Khmelnytsky became hetman of the Cossacks.
 In March Khmelnytski went to Crimea and made an anti-Polish alliance.
 This gave him extra cavalry, mainly under Togay Bey.
 The Poles tried, with occasional success, to split the alliance.
 Crimean horsemen accompanied Khmelnytsky on this 1648 campaign when he got almost as far as Lviv.
-Next year Islyam helped win the Battle of Zboriv (1649).
+Next year İslâm helped win the Battle of Zboriv (1649).
 The withdrawing Tatars were permitted to ravage the country they passed through.
-Some claim that Islyam was bribed by the Poles and that he ravaged mostly Cossack territory.
+Some claim that İslâm was bribed by the Poles and that he ravaged mostly Cossack territory.
 In 1651 the Poles sent a large army and won the Battle of Beresteczko because the Tatars fled the field.
-Khmelnytsky went after them and was held hostage for a while by Islyam.
+Khmelnytsky went after them and was held hostage for a while by İslâm.
 In 1652, following the Battle of Batih, the Cossacks purchased the Polish prisoners from the Tatars and slaughtered them.
-Howorth says that in 1653 Islyam ravaged the country around Bar and Kaminetz and left after receiving a ransom.
-Other sources have Islyam present at the Battle of Zhvanets at about the same time.
-In January 1654, by the Treaty of Pereyaslav, the Cossacks accepted Russian supremacy, thereby provoking the Russo-Polish War (1654–1667).
-Islyam died shortly after.
+Howorth says that in 1653 İslâm ravaged the country around Bar and Kaminetz and left after receiving a ransom.
+Other sources have İslâm present at the Battle of Zhvanets at about the same time.
+In January 1654, by the Treaty of Pereyaslav, the Cossacks accepted Russian supremacy, thereby provoking the Russo-Polish War (1654–1667). İslâm died shortly after.